Dragon Age: The Veilguard: Gameplay

+In this gameplay screenshot, Rook is fighting against enemies with two AI-controlled companion characters.

 Dragon Age: The Veilguard is a single-player action role-playing game.
-In previous games, a player's role-playing choices in earlier titles were imported from save files or the web application Dragon Age Keep.
+In previous games, a player's role-playing choices were imported from save files or the web application Dragon Age Keep.
 Veilguard instead allows players to only select three choices they made in Inquisition.
 Creative director John Epler said that decisions made in the previous games largely did not impact events in Veilguard, which allowed the game's creators "to avoid contradicting" past choices individual players made.

-During character creation, the player is able to choose a lineage for their player character (human, dwarf, elf, or qunari), a fighting class (rogue, mage, or warrior), and a character backstory with one of six faction associations.
-Like the choice of origin in the original game, this faction sets the character's course throughout the game.
+During character creation, the player can choose a lineage for their player character (human, dwarf, elf, or qunari), a fighting class (rogue, mage, or warrior), and a character backstory with one of six faction associations.
+As with the choice of origin in the original game, the faction association sets the character's course throughout the game.
 Unlike in previous games, customization options include body size and body part selections that are independent of the voice or pronouns (she/her, he/him, or they/them) chosen for the player character.
 Players are able to remake their player character from Dragon Age: Inquisition which appears in the game, alongside some other previous Dragon Age characters.

 There are seven companion characters from which two can be chosen to form a combat party of three.
 Unlike previous games in the series, players cannot directly control the companions in combat.
-The companions in Veilguard are described as pansexual, allowing romances with player characters of any gender, but Busche said that they were not "playersexual", or only attracted to the player character.
+The companions in Veilguard are described as pansexual, allowing romances with player characters of any gender; but Busche said that they were not "playersexual", or only attracted to the player character.
 Busche also noted that while player decisions can impact relationships with companions, the developers "built finding forgiveness into those relationship dynamics".
 Increasing the bond between Rook and a companion allows the companion to "grow more powerful".
-While the combat system is now real-time action-based, as opposed to the tactical strategy approach of earlier Dragon Age titles, Veilguard still employs a pause-and-play mechanic similar to Inquisition's.
-Instead of that game's open world design, Veilguard uses a "hub-and-spoke design" where players get around the game's world by magical portals; the areas so accessed vary in size.
+While the combat system is now real-time action-based, as opposed to the tactical–strategy approach of earlier Dragon Age titles, Veilguard still employs a pause-and-play mechanism similar to Inquisitions.
+Instead of that game's open world design, Veilguard uses a "hub-and-spoke design" where players get around the game's world through magical portals; the areas so accessed vary in size.